punarjit-singh/dwh-testing/README.md

 Along with that some really important integration tests are required to validate that data flows correctly from one stage to another.

-* Transform - This is the stage where we need check the data type casting.
+* Transform - This is the stage where we need check the data type casting along with other data transformations.

-Assuming that we will have some functions defined that casts the relevant fields to the appropriate types:
+Taking an example of datatype casting and assuming that we will have some functions defined that casts the relevant fields to the appropriate types:

 Example:
 ```def convert_types(record):